andyli/blog/content/posts/2010/2010-06-08_using-multiple-ps3eye-cameras-with-haxe-cpp.md

 compression etc. I've been using it in the past year and my experience is great.

-In my final year project, I have been exploring stereo camera, ie. using multiple cameras at the same time.
+In my final year project, I have been exploring stereo camera, i.e.. using multiple cameras at the same time.
 It is not too difficult, just place the cameras side-by-side in the same plane, with [OpenCV][] you can calibrate them and compute a disparity map to get the depth info of the